 - Additional padding for a great fit

 - Not goggle compatible

-Designed with the enduro riders in mind, Fox has created a helmet which allows the breathability of an open face, while proving the protection (and certification) of a downhill helmet.
-The chin bar is relatively open, with mainly the structural framing present with 24 very large vents over the helmet, and a fixed visor which is positioned to maximize the airflow into the helmet.
+Designed with the enduro riders in mind, Fox has created a breathable yet highly protective lid in the Proframe.
+The chin bar is relatively open, with mainly the structural framing present with 24 very large vents over the helmet.
+It has a fixed visor, positioned to maximize the airflow into the helmet.

 The fit can be adjusted with various pads included in the box, which allows comfort for many different head and face shapes.
 This not only makes it more comfortable for the rider but with a more secure fit, it is actually safer too.

 Other essential information: The Proframe has both MIPS and a dual-density EPS liner into the ultra-lightweight shell.
 The MIPS liner reduces the energy of angular impacts, while the dual-density layer reduces the energy over a wide range of energy from direct impacts.
 Unfortunately, the fixed visor does mean that storing goggles beneath the visor is not possible and will mean you will have to carry them around your neck or handlebars when you aren’t wearing them.
 It is a breakaway visor, however, so it will snap off if it comes under pressure, preventing your neck and head from twisting at awkward angles.